bx9900/mcp/README.md

 AWS MCP servers enable enhanced cloud-native development, infrastructure management, and development workflows—making AI-assisted cloud computing more accessible and efficient.

 The Model Context Protocol is an open source project run by Anthropic, PBC. and open to contributions from the entire community.
 For more information on MCP, you can find further documentation [here](https://modelcontextprotocol.io/introduction)

-## Server Sent Events Support Removal

-**Important Notice:** On May 26th, 2025, Server Sent Events (SSE) support was removed from all MCP servers in their latest major versions.
-This change aligns with the Model Context Protocol specification's [backwards compatibility guidelines](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#backwards-compatibility).

-We are actively working towards supporting [Streamable HTTP](https://modelcontextprotocol.io/specification/draft/basic/transports#streamable-http), which will provide improved transport capabilities for future versions.

-For applications still requiring SSE support, please use the previous major version of the respective MCP server until you can migrate to alternative transport methods.

 ### Why MCP Servers?